Sara Terrell, Ph.D.

 Terrell, SL.
 ACL injuries in female athletes: Hormonal and neuromuscular dimensions.
 Presented to the Midwest American College of Sports Medicine Regional Conference, Columbus, OH (October, 2001).

-.
+Terrell, SL.
+Association of the menstrual cycle and ACL injuries in female athletes: potential topics for research.
 Presented to the Midwest American College of Sports Medicine Graduate Conference, Gaylord, MI (January, 2001).